Frank Lloyd Wright’s Taliesin West | Scottsdale, Arizona

 Wright’s Living Quarters, and Garden Room (1940)

-Wright’s Living Quarter – designed to accommodate Wright, his wife Olgivanna and their daughter – includes two bedrooms, a sitting room, a gallery, a kitchen and a bathroom, opening on a private walled garden.
+Wright’s Living Quarter – designed to accommodate Wright, his wife Olgivanna, and their daughter – includes two bedrooms, a sitting room, a gallery, a kitchen, and a bathroom, opening onto a private walled garden.

 The Garden Room was initially intended as the Wright’s apartment living room but was converted soon after completion into a socializing space for all people residing at Taliesin West.
 A light-filled space with a large inclined roof made in redwood and canvas, the Garden Room opens onto an external deck, the Sunset Terrace.

 Frank Lloyd Wright’s room; photo Michael & Sherry Martin